thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

-The credit card's ancestors appeared shortly before World War I. Oil companies were issuing some “courtesy cards” then, with actual gasoline credit cards arriving in 1924.
+In 1914, Texaco began issuing paper gasoline cards, and in 1924 the General Petroleum Corporation of California introduced “courtesy cards,” which allowed trusted customers to charge gasoline and related purchases at affiliated service stations.
+Around the same time, Standard Oil of California issued its own cards, which were personally signed by the company president.
+These paper-based charge cards were typically distributed by station managers to regular customers and could be used across stations within the same franchise network, often spanning large geographic areas.

-Meanwhile, oil companies and airlines entered the game with single-purpose cards.
-Texaco issued paper gasoline cards in 1914; Standard Oil of California followed in 1924 with cards personally signed by the company president.
-In July 1938, several regional Standard Oil companies agreed to honor each other's cards — creating the first national credit card interchange system.
-Airlines were even more ambitious: the Air Travel Card, launched in 1936 by American Airlines, introduced a numbering system still in use today (UATP cards begin with the digit "1").
-By 1941, the Air Travel Card accounted for roughly half of participating airlines' revenues.
+Although these card programs frequently operated at a financial loss, oil companies viewed them as a strategic investment in brand loyalty.
+Because gasoline was largely a standardized product, motorists had little reason to prefer one station over another, particularly while traveling.
+A charge card created an incentive for customers to seek out stations within the same branded network, increasing sales and strengthening customer attachment to the brand.
+The cards also made franchise expansion easier, as oil companies could attract new station owners by promising access to a large base of loyal, card-carrying customers.
+For station managers, the system provided a convenient way to extend credit without having to handle the complexities of billing, accounting, and debt collection themselves.

-By the end of World War II, the average American carried a dozen or so card-like objects — gas cards, store plates, airline cards, each valid only with a single merchant.
-The wallet bulged with plastic and metal fragmentation.
-What the system needed was unification.
+A major milestone occurred in July 1938, when several regional Standard Oil companies agreed to honor one another’s cards.
+This arrangement created the first national credit card interchange system, allowing cardholders to use a single card across multiple affiliated companies and geographic regions.
+The innovation foreshadowed the broader credit card networks that would emerge in the postwar era, laying the groundwork for modern payment systems in which a single card can be accepted by many independent merchants across vast distances.

 ### Airlines